Which of the following correctly describes how to calculate the n... | Study Prep in Pearson+

-Which of the following correctly describes how to calculate the number of neutrons (n) in an atom?
+Which of the following correctly describes how to calculate the number of neutrons in the nucleus of an atom?

 A